ArcticFoxJ/advent-of-code/README.md

 [Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.

-These solutions are coded in javascript, and can be displayed in the console by running the solutions.js file.
+These solutions are coded with typescript and node.js.
+The solutions.ts file in the root directory outputs all solutions.

+## Progress

-## 2022
+### 2022

 Completed: **0 / 25**

-- [ ] Day 1: Calorie Counting
+- [x] Day 1: Calorie Counting
 - [ ] Day 2: Rock Paper Scissors